ngless-toolkit/ng-meta-profiler/README.md

 ## USAGE

-To use the profiler, select the appropriate script (e.  (e.g., `human-gut.ngl` for human gut samples), put all the FastQ files from the same sample in the same directory (`INPUT-DIRECTORY`) with the extension `.fq.gz` or `fastq.gz` and run:
+To use the profiler, select the appropriate script (e.g., `human-gut.ngl` for human gut samples), put all the FastQ files from the same sample in the same directory (`INPUT-DIRECTORY`) with the extension `.fq.gz` or `fastq.gz` and
+run:

     ngless human-gut.ngl INPUT-DIRECTORY OUTPUT-DIRECTORY